jarekbryk/compbioftw/README.md

 - For a very contrarian view, be sure to read this blog post from Vicki Boykis [Data Science is different](https://veekaybee.github.io/2019/02/13/data-science-is-different/) and plan accordingly.

+- While in certain fields SPSS is still holding up (see [The Popularity of Data Science Software](http://r4stats.com/articles/popularity/) and [Popularity of statistical softwares in epidemiology](https://www.denishaine.ca/blog/popepi-rmd/)), R is poised to take over in number of citations by 2020 [SPSS is dying.
+It’s time to change.](http://lindeloev.net/spss-is-dying/).

 Also, [bioinformatics != computational biology](https://rbaltman.wordpress.com/2009/02/18/bioinformatics-computational-biology-same-no/).

 ### Four books on computational biology I highly recommend